MolClustPy/MolClustPy.github.io/index.md

 ### Molecule-specific properties of clusters

  Apart from the cluster size distribution, it might be useful to know the composition of the clusters with respect to individual molecular types.
 On the left we plot the relative fraction of each molecular type within a given cluster size.
-Note that the sum of all fractions for a given molecular types should be equal to one.
+Note that the sum of all molecular fractions for a given cluster size should be equal to one.
 For large cluster size range, it might be of interest to inspect composition of a list of special clusters - either a set of small clusters (2,4,10 - middle plot), or a set of large clusters (580, 587 - right plot).

  <table>
   <tr>